marcosbatistaochoa/port/content/_index.md

           description: |2-
               Accomplishments:

-              * Streamlined the packaging process
               * Handled significant increases in volume, increasing output per day from 6 to 9 cases
-              * Collaborated with team members to optimize packaging techniques, ensuring consistency and quality in product handling
+              * Collaborated with team members to optimize packaging techniques, ensuring consistency and quality in product
 #    design:
 #      columns: '2'
 #  - block: accomplishments